Used and loved by millions

 Linguistic Context

-The phrase "to a large extent" functions as an adverbial phrase, modifying a verb or clause to indicate the degree to which something is true or applicable.
-As evidenced by Ludwig, it serves to qualify statements, expressing that something holds true partially but significantly.
+The phrase "to a large extent" functions as a degree adverbial, modifying a verb, adjective, or clause to indicate the degree or scope to which something is true or applicable.
+Ludwig AI confirms this usage through numerous examples from diverse sources.

 Frequent in